AustinEnglish/educationalApp/README.md

 # educationalApp
-A 5 hour hackathon to create an educational application
+A 5 hour hackathon to create an educational application uysing calendar functionalities